All Episodes

 I also said that I had run for office in the first time to change a culture.

-It seems like to me that uh something is happening in the religious life of America, but I'm not a very good focus group either.
+It seems like to me that something is happening in the religious life of America, but I'm not a very good focus group either.

-I'm uh encapsulated here.
+I'm encapsulated here.

-I'm able to see a lot of people, and from my perspective, people are coming to say I'm praying for you.
+And from my perspective, people are coming to say, I'm praying for you.

 And it's an uplifting part of being the president.